Global homotopy theory via partially lax limits: Introduction

 Having obtained this identification, we can build the functoriality of equivariant prespectra by exhibiting the pairs $(\OR_G,S_G)$ as functorial in $\Glo^{\op}$.
 In fact the categories $\OR_G$ will only be (pro)functorial in $\Glo^{\op}$, but this is a subtlety which we choose to gloss over in this introduction.
 To exhibit this functoriality, we build a global version of the category $\OR_G$ and the algebra object $S_{G}$, which we denote by $\ORgl$ and $\Sgl$, see Definition~\ref{definition:ORgl}.
 The $\infty$-category $\ORgl$ is naturally fibred over $\Glo^{\op}$ and has objects $(G,V)$, where $G$ is a compact Lie group and $V$ is a $G$-representation, and $S_{gl}\colon \ORgl\rightarrow \Spcp$ sends $(G,V)$ to the pointed space $(S^V)^G$.

 There is a precise sense in which the pair $(\ORgl,\Sgl)$ contain all of the functoriality of the pairs $(\OR_G,S_G)$ in $\Glo$.
 For the group direction this stems from the fact that the surjections and injections form an orthogonal factorization system on $\Glo$, while for the representation direction this follows from the observation that $\ORgl$ is a cocartesian fibration over $\Glo^{\op}$ classifying the functor $\Rep(-)\colon \Glo^{\op}\rightarrow \Cat_\infty$ which sends a compact Lie group $G$ to its category of $G$-representations, with functoriality given by restriction.
-These observations allow us to prove the following result, see Proposition~\ref{proposition:functoriality-of-prespectra}. \begin{Step} There exists a functor Furthermore the partially lax limit of $\PSp_\bullet$ over $(\Glo^{\op})^\dag$ is given by $\Mod_{S_{gl}}\Fun(\ORgl,\Spcp)$. \end{Step} Recall that the $\infty$-category of $G$-spectra is a Bousfield localization of $\PSp_G$.
-We next show that the diagram $\PSp_\bullet$ preserves stable equivalences, and therefore induces a diagram $\Sp_\bullet$.
-Furthermore as indicated by the notation, we show this diagram is equivalent to the functoriality of equivariant spectra one would obtain via the universal property.
-In particular, on morphisms this diagram gives the standard restriction-inflations functors which one can define model categorically, see Corollary~\ref{cor:funct-Sp_bullet}.
-The following result then follows formally.
+These observations allow us to prove the following result, see Proposition~\ref{proposition:functoriality-of-prespectra}. \begin{Step} There exists a functor Furthermore the partially lax limit of $\PSp_\bullet$ over $(\Glo^{\op})^\dag$ is given by $\Mod_{S_{gl}}\Fun(\ORgl,\Spcp)$. \end{Step} We have shown in Step 1 that $\Sp_G$ is a Bousfield localization of $\PSp_G$.
+We call a map in $\PSp_G$ a stable equivalence if it is inverted by the functor $\PSp_G\rightarrow \Sp_G$. \begin{Step} The diagram $\PSp_\bullet$ preserves stable equivalences, and therefore induces a diagram $\Sp_\bullet$.
+Furthermore, as indicated by the notation, this diagram is equivalent to the functoriality of equivariant spectra built at the beginning of this section using the universal property of $\Sp_G$. \end{Step} In particular, on morphisms this diagram gives the standard restriction-inflation functors on equivariant spectra, see Corollary~\ref{cor:funct-Sp_bullet}.
+The following result follows formally from this. \begin{Step} The partially lax limit of $\Sp_\bullet$ is given by an explicit Bousfield localization of the $\infty$-category